A steep and busy road to the top of Fern Pass in Austria

 Is Fern Pass in Austria busy?

-The road to the summit is totally paved.
-It’s called Fernpass Straße (B 179).
+The road to the summit is completely paved and is called Fernpass Straße (B 179).
 The route is said to have been popular with traders since pre-Roman times.
-Today the road is well developed, but also quite boring.
-It is usually very busy - the pass is one of the busiest alpine passes in the Eastern Alps – because it’s a popular connection for traffic from southern Germany to Innsbruck and the Brenner Pass.
+Today, the road is well-developed but also quite boring.
+It is usually very busy, as the pass is one of the busiest alpine passes in the Eastern Alps, serving as a popular connection for traffic from southern Germany to Innsbruck and the Brenner Pass.

 Is Fern Pass in Austria open in winters?

-Set high in the Tyrolean Alps, the road is usually open year round but short term closures are common in winter.
+The road is usually open year-round, but short-term closures are common in winter.
 Carrying winter equipment is a legal requirement in Austria.

 How long is the Fern Pass?

-Tucked away in the western part of the country, the two-lane road to the summit is 17.7km (10.99 miles) long, running south-north from Nassereith to Lermoos.
-The road to the summit is very steep, hitting an 8% of maximum gradient through some of the ramps.
+The two-lane road to the summit is 17.7km (10.99 miles) long, running south-north from Nassereith to Lermoos.
+The road to the summit is very steep, with an 8% maximum gradient through some of the ramps.